comtravo/comtravo.github.io/_posts/2019-07-15-vpc_peering_to_transient_vpcs.md

 If managing the test environments is the only concern, a Hub and Spoke model makes most sense.
 In this approach, a single VPC called the transit VPC establishes a point to point connection to all the other VPCs.
 A user logs in to this transit VPC and could ***potentially*** have access to all the environments.
 This transit VPC could run a bastion host or a vpn server which users connect to.

-This architecture greatly reduces the attack radius which also doesn't increase with number of test environments.
+This architecture greatly reduces the attack surface which also doesn't increase with number of test environments.
 In this architecture the transit VPC is the hub and each VPC peering that it establishes becomes a spoke of the architecture.

 <center>
 <figure>